seedcase-project/spaid/README.md

     Positional arguments:

-    - org: The GitHub organization name.
+    1. organization: The GitHub organization name.
-    - username: The GitHub username of the person you want to invite.
+    2. username: The GitHub username of the person you want to invite.

 ``` bash
 spaid_gh_teams_list -h